danielt69/arch-install/README.md

 Arch-Install
 ============

-Simple Wrapper for Arch-Install-Scripts
+Simple bash Arch install script

 Usage:
 ======

 You will need to have partitioned your drive, created filesystems and mounting them to 'new_arch' [set as /mnt by default].

-  # ./arch-install
+  # ./archinstall

-Currently arch-install will install by default base, syslinux, X server, Openbox, packer and enable wired network connection [dhcp].
+Currently archinstall will install by default base, syslinux, X server, Openbox, packer and enable wired network connection [dhcp].

 Set up basic config files in /etc.